Associate art therapist

 Education & Training

-I received a Masters in Creative Arts Therapy from Nazareth University in 2025.
-I have taken trainings in Internal Family Systems (IFS), interpersonal relationships, and am currently in progress of an advanced training in Gottman Method Couples Therapy.
+I received a Master's in Creative Arts Therapy from Nazareth University in 2025.
+I have taken trainings in Internal Family Systems (IFS), interpersonal relationships, and am currently in the process of an advanced training in Gottman Method Couples Therapy.
 I prioritize reading books (non-fiction and fiction) from diverse voices that are often not represented in academic spaces.
-Some of my greatest insight has been gained from unexpected places and I encourage my clients to find meaning in their interests and lived experiences.
+Some of my greatest insight has been gained from unexpected places, and I encourage my clients to find meaning in their interests and lived experiences.

 client focus